CedricOoms/LammpsCedric/README.md

 Data extraction from the log files was done using the pizza.py package and visualization (using the dump files) was done using VMD.
 The used representation in VMD is VDW + DynamicBonds (cut-off distance = 1.8 and 3.0 for graphene and the Si sheet respectively).
 This allows us to visualize the breaking of bonds and thus tearing of the sheet or melting and so on.

-The LAMMPS_scripts directory contains the lammps scripts used to obtain the results discussed in the paper.
+The LAMMPS_scripts directory contains the lammps scripts used as a starting point to obtain the results discussed in the paper.

+# Remarks on Lammps settings

+Real units were used, meaning the default time step is 1 fs.
+This was good enough for the potential profile and the stress-strain curves at 300 K.
+At higher temperatures however (as encountered in the melting simulations where temperature goes up to 5000 K and even for stretching at 500 K) led to 'atom lost errors'.
+This issue resolved by using a smaller time step; here 0.1 fs was used.
+The same error still occurs for the melting of the silicene sheet (at 3797.1767 K).
+This can be ignored as melting as already occured by then (and is actually the cause of this error).
+Also, for the sake of consistency, the stress-strain curve at 300 K was recalculated with a timestep of 0.1 fs.

 # VMD Settings